opengauss-mirror/docs/content/en/docs/Developerguide/type-conversion-functions.md

     Description: Converts a DATETIME or INTERVAL value of the DATE/TIMESTAMP/TIMESTAMP WITH TIME ZONE/TIMESTAMP WITH LOCAL TIME ZONE type into the VARCHAR type according to the format specified by  **fmt**.

     -   The optional parameter  **fmt**  allows for the following types: date, time, week, quarter, and century.
 Each type has a unique template.
 The templates can be combined together.
-Common templates include: HH, MM, SS, YYYY, MM, and DD.
+Common templates include HH, MI, SS, YYYY, MM, and DD.
     -   A template may have a modification word.
 FM is a common modification word and is used to suppress the preceding zero or the following blank spaces.

     Return type: varchar